Bulldogs fall in SEC Women’s Tournament quarterfinals

 Alexis Morris scored 28 points and Flau’jae Johnson had 21 for the Tigers.

-Morris and Johnson each had five 3s for the second-seeded Tigers (28-1), who will take on third-seeded Tennessee or defending champion Kentucky, the 14th seed, on Saturday night for a trip to Sunday’s championship game.
+Morris and Johnson each had five 3s for the second-seeded Tigers (28-1), who will take on third-seeded Tennessee on Saturday night for a trip to Sunday’s championship game.

 LSU entered off four straight wins since its lone loss to SEC champion South Carolina on Feb.
 12. Coach Kim Mulkey had a modest goal coming in — win her first SEC Tournament game since taking the job after they lost their tourney opener a year ago.